A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Case Studies

-\begin{case}\rm Consider a case of gatekeeping strategy involving testing three hypotheses $H_1, H_2$ and $H_3$.
-Suppose only if both $H_1$ and $H_2$ are rejected, $H_3$ has the chance to be tested.
-The hypothesis-based graph of this gatekeeping strategy is shown in Figure \ref{EX2} (left) with an edge associated with an infinitesimally small weight $\epsilon$.
-When using the family-based graphical approach, the generated family-based graph is shown in Figure \ref{EX2} (right), where the edge with the infinitesimally small weight $\epsilon$ is removed.
-As seen from Figure \ref{EX2} (right), this method turns out to be a simple two layers, two families procedure with $L_1=\{F_1\}$ and $L_2=\{F_2\}$, where $F_1=\{H_{1}, H_{2}\}$ and $F_2=\{H_{3}\}$; the initial critical values for $F_1$ and $F_2$ are $\alpha$ and $0$, respectively.
-Thus, the specific gatekeeping strategy can be described as follows: start testing $F_1$ using the conventional Holm procedure at level $\alpha$.
-If both hypotheses in $F_1$ are rejected, then its critical value $\alpha$ are passed on to $F_2$ such that $F_2$ is tested at level $\alpha$.
-Otherwise, the test stops. $\square$ \end{case}
+\begin{case}\rm Consider a gatekeeping strategy with three hypotheses: $H_1$, $H_2$, and $H_3$, where $H_3$ can only be tested if both $H_1$ and $H_2$ are rejected.
+The hypothesis-based graph (Figure \ref{EX2}, left) uses an edge with an infinitesimally small weight $\epsilon$.
+In contrast, the family-based graph (Figure \ref{EX2}, right) eliminates this edge.
+The strategy reduces to a two-layer, two-family procedure: $L_1=\{F_1\}$ and $L_2=\{F_2\}$, where $F_1=\{H_1,H_2\}$ and $F_2=\{H_3\}$.
+Initial significance levels are $\alpha$ for $F_1$ and $0$ for $F_2$.
+The gatekeeping procedure is: